taking removable fin systems to the next level

 Shaper’s Marks

 After a surfboard has been shaped, the shaper will lay out a series of marks on the tail of the board where the fin system is to be installed.
 The laminator will then utilize these marks to correctly place the boxes for the fin system.
 The back and front marks are key indicators in the installation process.
 The typical approach is to measure the back marks, with a front mark also established to indicate the amount of toe-in.
 Connecting these two dots with a line aids in installing the boxes.
-For the GB24 system, it is also helpful if the shaper's marks are placed 4 1/2" [114 mm] apart, as this matches the layout in our guide.
+For the GB24 system, it is also helpful if the shaper's marks are placed 4 1/2" [114 mm] apart, as this matches the layout on our guide.

 Router Jig Placement